purijatin/njexl_wiki/Home.md

 seemed a better approach.
 There, multiple people can look into it, rather than one lone ranger working from his den.
 And hence nJexl was born.
 The *n* stands for Neo, not Noga, which is, by the way, my nick name.

+Another note, this actually was an open challenge [here](http://steve-yegge.blogspot.in/2006/03/execution-in-kingdom-of-nouns.html)

+>A noted PhD from Sun, read this essay, and had this to say:
+"hmm, chuckle :) This guy has too much time on his hands ! he should be doing useful work, or inventing a new language to solve the problems.
+Its easy to throw stones - harder to actually roll up your sleeves and fix an issue or two, or write/create a whole new language, and then he should be prepared to take the same criticism from his peers the way he's dishing it out for others.
+Shame - I thought developers were constructive guys and girls looking to make the lives of future software guys and girls easier and more productive, not self enamouring pseudo-intellectual debaters, as an old manager of mine used to say in banking IT - 'do some work' !"

+And I just did.
+That too, while at home, in vacation time, and in night time ( from 8 PM to 3 AM. - see the check-ins.)
+Alone.

 ## About the Language

 It is an interpreted language.
 It is asymptotically as fast as python, with a general lag of 200 ms of reading and parsing files, where native python is faster.
 After that the speed is the same.